SavingTool/hmrc-income-tax/README.md

 ### `getHmrcRates`

 Returns an underlying static set of HMRC rates for a given tax year.
-This is useful for doing your own arbitrary calculations.
+This is useful for doing your own arbitrary calculations, and also provides access to rate data not exposed via dedicated functions (VAT rates).

 ```typescript
 getHmrcRates({